SourceMashup/C4/README.md

 ```

 Templates can be nested.
 Example, you can have your page use a page template, which uses the default template.

+##Additional
+This runs on PHP 5
+This also needs the Apache2 Mod_rewrite module as well as htaccess files enabled.